-Here’s what you need to make your Holiday Card.
+Here’s what you need to make your 3D Frame.
 This post does contain some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy.

 Holiday Card Materials

 Doing the etching from design space was quite easy - there are no major issues unless you do not have a Cricut Maker!